-- 4.1 The survey process was identical to that of previous surveys.
-It is not intended to detail that survey method in this report and the reader is referred to staff report EP06/05/18 for the methodology including the geographical location of the three "sub-regions" (Golden Bay, Central, and Murchison) specified in the reports. - 4.2 As with all dairy farm inspections undertaken by Council, farms once assessed were placed into one of three categories that described their level of compliance.
-The criteria for assigning these categories are: - Compliant: No non-compliance with any Resource Consent conditions or any sections of Rule 36.1.2.3 of the TRMP were found at the time of inspection. - Non-compliant: All issues that did not fit into either "compliant" or "significantly non-compliant" e.g. technical non-compliance with no adverse effect. - Significantly Non-compliant: refer to Attachment 1 for a full list of criteria - 4.3 These compliance classes are used by all regional councils to ensure national consistency when reporting on dairy compliance and will be referred to throughout the remainder of this report.
+- 4.1 The survey process used on farm was identical to that of previous surveys.
+It is not intended to detail that survey method in this report and the reader is referred to an earlier staff report EP06/05/18 for the methodology that is used in the farm assessment, including the geographical boundaries of the three "sub-regions" (Golden Bay, Central, and Murchison) specified in this report. - 4.2 As with all dairy farm inspections undertaken by Council, farms once assessed were placed into one of three categories that described their level of compliance.
+The criteria for assigning these categories are: - Compliant: No non-compliance with any Resource Consent conditions or any sections of Rule 36.1.2.3 of the TRMP were found at the time of inspection. - Non-compliant: All issues that did not fit into either "compliant" or "significantly non-compliant" eg technical non-compliance with no adverse effect. - Significantly Non-compliant: refer to Attachment 1 for a full list of criteria within this category. - 4.3 The compliance classes are used by all regional councils to ensure national consistency when reporting on dairy compliance and will be referred to throughout the remainder of this report.